KSSathwiK/Simple-Chatbot-with-Hugging-Face-API/README.md

 # Simple Chatbot with Hugging Face API

 This project implements a simple chatbot using Streamlit and the Hugging Face API.
-The chatbot allows users to send messages and receive responses in real-time.
+The chatbot allows users to send messages and receive responses.

 ## Features